russeree/nyan-keys-ice40hx4k-bitstream/README.md

 stopped bouncing between high and low._ Removing debouncing logic on a keyboard would have the effect of the user seeing double key presses.

-This design uses a tunable 8 bit counter and a 'direction vector' store the output state of each key.
+In it's simplest form this design outputs a one hot vector that represents the states of each key as 0 or 1 (_high_ or _low_) and send that over a SPI slave interface to the masteter as often as it can be requested.
 Switches are considered active low and this design leverages the interal pull resistors that are available on the outputs of the Lattice Ice40hx series ICs.

  - __Key state__ - Represents the physical key.
 [Pressed/Released]